jrpool/testarido/README.md

 total: 1006
 ```

-Some of the tools are under active development, and their rule counts change over time.
+Some of the tools are under active development, and their rule counts can change over time.

 ## Code organization